Jay Wolfson, DrPH, JD

 Associate Vice President for Health Law, Policy and Safety

-Distinguished Service Professor of Public Health and Medicine
+Distinguished Service Professor of Public Health, Medicine and Pharmacy

 Jay Wolfson holds a doctorate in public health from the University of Texas, a law degree from Stetson University College of Law, a master’s degree in public health from Indiana University, a master’s degree in history from New York University, and an undergraduate degree in history from the University of Illinois.

 He has been named a Faculty Scholar to the U.S. Centers for Disease Control and Prevention, a Senior Fulbright Scholar at the University of Tokyo Medical School, a W. K. Kellogg Fellow in Health Care Finance, Distinguished Scholar at the University at Buffalo College of Social Work, The Sebati Distinguished Scholar at the University at Albany College of Law, Distinguished Visiting Scholar at St. Louis University College of Law, and Distinguished Visiting Professor at the Florida International University Honors College.
 He has three sons, Alan, 30; Marc, 27; and Joel, 20.